-Hoskins owns a bar in Elaine, and though Richard takes to him and wants to visit him at work, his mother and Maggie tell Richard it’s dangerous.
-Richard grows close to Hoskins, and Hoskins, on his horse cart, offers one day to show Richard the river nearby, but Richard is so afraid of water that he forces Hoskins to take the horses back.
+Hoskins owns a bar in Elaine, and though Richard wants to visit him at work, his mother and Maggie tell Richard it’s dangerous.
+Richard grows close to Hoskins.
+One day Hoskins, on his horse cart, offers to show Richard the river nearby, but Richard is so afraid of water that he forces Hoskins to take the horses back.

-Hoskins is a real father figure to Richard—kind, helping Richard to experience the world.
-Richard's fear of the river is never explained, but creates an ominous undertone.
+Hoskins is a real father figure to Richard—he’s kind, and helps Richard to experience the world.
+Richard's fear of the river is never explained, but adds an ominous undertone to the scene.

 A few days later, Hoskins goes to the bar and does not return that evening, and the family fears that something has happened to him.
-Finally, a messenger comes to the house late at night and says that Hoskins has been shot by an angry white man in Elaine—who coveted Hoskins’ lucrative liquor business—and although Maggie wishes to go down to the bar to find out what happened, Richard’s mother urges her to stay home.
+Finally, a messenger comes to the house late at night and says that Hoskins has been shot by an angry white man in Elaine—someone who coveted his lucrative liquor business.
+Although Maggie wishes to go down to the bar to find out what happened, Richard’s mother urges her to stay home.
 Because Hoskins was killed extra-legally, and because the white authorities in Elaine will do nothing to help Maggie’s case, Maggie and Richard’s mother fear for their lives, and Richard’s mother decides to move the family again, this time back to Granny’s house in Jackson.

-The brutal cruelty of racism is fully felt in Hoskins' death, and rams home the understanding in the reader (and Richard) that success for a black man in the South is impossible—white Southern society won't allow it.
-Richard's mother and Aunt immediately know that Hoskins' absence is scary—they live in constant fear.
+The brutal cruelty of racism is fully felt in Hoskins's death, and rams home the understanding in the reader (and Richard) that success for a black man in the South is impossible—white Southern society won't allow it.
+Richard's mother and aunt immediately know that Hoskins's absence is scary—they live in constant fear.
 Not even the law will step in to handle the case of the clear murder of a black man, and so racism forces the breakup of the first comfort Richard has found in his life.

-There, in Jackson, Richard observes two different groups of men walking by when he is playing in the fields: the first is a line of soldiers, training for battle in World War I, which is raging in Europe at this time; and the second is a line of black prisoners, working on a chain-gang and observed by white wardens.
-When Richard asks why the prisoners are all black and the guards are all white, his mother replies that “the law is harder on black people,” and when Richard asks why the blacks don’t fight the wardens, his mother says that only the wardens have weapons to fight with.
+In Jackson, Richard observes two different groups of men walking by when he is playing in the fields: the first is a line of soldiers, training for battle in World War I, which is raging in Europe at this time; the second is a line of black prisoners, working on a chain-gang and observed by white wardens.
+When Richard asks why the prisoners are all black and the guards are all white, his mother replies that “the law is harder on black people.”
+Richard asks why the black people don’t fight the wardens, and his mother says that only the wardens have weapons to fight with.

-Following Hoskins' death, Richard is becoming more aware of the perniciousness of white racism and domination.
-White society, which controls the law, both punishes blacks more harshly and stops blacks from being able to fight back against this injustice.
-Richard, however, is clearly interested in fighting back in some way, though he continues at this point to see that fighting back as being physical.
+Following Hoskins's death, Richard is becoming more aware of the perniciousness of white racism and domination.
+White society, which controls the law, both punishes black people more harshly and stops them from being able to fight back against this injustice.
+Richard, however, is clearly interested in fighting back in some way, though he continues at this point to see this as meaning something physical.

-But after some time, Richard’s mother decides that Granny’s strict religious rules in the house are too much to bear, and so she moves Richard and his brother, again, back to Arkansas, to the town of West Helena, near Elaine.
-There, Richard and his brother become friends with the some of the African American boys in the neighborhood.
-The boys all play together in the local garbage dump or in the streets, and Richard writes that he joins with the others in singing lewd and anti-Semitic songs about a Jewish grocery-story owner.
-Richard acknowledges, at the time of his writing, that this prejudice was loathsome, especially in children experiencing their own prejudice, but he says also that mistrust of Jewish people was ingrained in African American communities at the time.
+After some time, Richard’s mother decides that Granny’s strict religious rules in the house are too much to bear, and so she moves Richard and his brother back to Arkansas, to the town of West Helena, near Elaine.
+There, Richard and his brother become friends with the some of the black boys in the neighborhood.
+The boys all play together in the local garbage dump or in the streets, and Richard joins with the others in singing lewd and anti-Semitic songs about a Jewish grocery-story owner.
+Wright acknowledges at the time of his writing that this prejudice was loathsome, especially in children experiencing their own prejudice, but he says also that mistrust of Jewish people was ingrained in African American communities at the time.

-Richard recognizes when he's older that he was participating in racist activities directed against the Jewish grocer, even as he was subjected, on a daily basis, to the insults of white children who hated African Americans.
-Richard offers little explanation for why they targeted the Jewish grocer, other than to imply that they simply did so because he was “different,” and because they, too, needed a kind of social satisfaction derived from the exclusion of another group for their lives.
-Richard grows up to regret this bigotry, and in revealing it and his own response to it he also exposes the awfulness of all of the Southern whites who neither recognize nor repent of their own racist bigotry.
+Wright recognizes when he's older that he was participating in racist activities directed against the Jewish grocer, even as he was subjected on a daily basis to the insults of white children who hated African Americans.
+Richard offers little explanation for why they targeted the Jewish grocer, other than to imply that they simply did so because he was “different,” and because they too needed a kind of social satisfaction derived from the exclusion of another group for their lives.
+Richard grows up to regret this bigotry, and in revealing it and his own response to it he also exposes the awfulness of all of the Southern whites who neither recognize nor repent of their own racism.

 Richard comes into close contact with numerous brothels during his young life.
 Here in his innocence he wanders into the one next door.
-That the proprietress of the brothel than has the gall to criticize Richard and his family and essentially evict them exposes the hypocrisy of society, the way those with any power use it to maintain that power.
+That the proprietress of the brothel then criticizes Richard and his family and essentially evicts them exposes the hypocrisy of society, the way those with any power use it to maintain that power.
 This is of course not on the same par as the white man's murder of Hoskins, but it is another example of the way that society restrains and punishes the individual.

 At the new house, Richard becomes aware of another intrigue: namely, that his Aunt Maggie has begun seeing a new man, named “Uncle” Matthews, who appears to be a kind of preacher or social leader, and who dresses formally, in a “high white collar.”
 Matthews appears to be in hiding, as he only visits Richard’s house at night, and when Richard asks his aunt and mother about this, they reply that Matthews is on the run from white people who wish to kill him.

-As Richard later explains, he never learns the nature of Uncle Matthews’ occupation, or of the reasons for his crimes.
-It might be that Matthews was a freedom advocate for African Americans, and was doing his best to help their cause in the South.
-Or it might be that Matthews was a kind of “terrorist” or criminal—a man who simply wanted to destroy parts of white society.
+As Richard later explains, he never learns the nature of Uncle Matthews’s occupation, or the reasons for his crimes.
+It might be that Matthews was a freedom advocate for black people and was doing his best to help their cause in the South—or it might be that Matthews was a kind of “terrorist”—a man who simply wanted to destroy parts of white society.

-Richard thus learns, from his mother, another fact of life in the South—African Americans must know when to speak and when to keep silent.
-The white assumption, always, in the South was that any African American was potentially a guilty party—perhaps a liar, a thief, a murderer.
+Richard learns from his mother another fact of life in the South—black people must know when to speak and when to keep silent.
+The white assumption in the South is always that any black person is potentially a guilty party.
 Thus, Richard’s mother wants to keep Richard out of trouble and away from the gaze of white men, who will presume him to be a criminal even if he has committed no crime.
 Here, Richard’s mother does not want Richard even to know or acknowledge his relationship with Uncle Matthews.

-A strange episode in the memoir.
+This is a strange episode in the memoir.
 Richard knows that 97 cents is almost as good as a dollar, but his anger toward the white girl, who comes from comfortable circumstances, is such that he cannot allow her to “take” three cents from him.
 Richard's pride will not allow him to accept any less than what he is owed.
 His mother takes an opposing view: that he should recognize that white society will never give any black person what they are worth or owed, and so the only non-self-destructive response is for the black person to take what they can get.
-This dynamic will play out throughout the book as Richard navigates through the society around him.

-Richard notes that, at about this age (eight years old, or thereabouts), he began to live more and more in fear of white violence.
-The World War is winding down, and the return of black and white soldiers to the south has inflamed racial tensions, although Richard does not specify why this is the case.
+Wright notes that, at about this age (around eight years old), he began to live more and more in fear of white violence.
+The World War is winding down, and the return of black and white soldiers to the South has inflamed racial tensions.
 Richard hears stories of lynchings of black men, and of a black woman who gets vengeance on the white murderers of her husband by shooting them with a concealed weapon at her husband’s own burial.
-Richard says to himself that, like the black woman just described, he, too, will fight tooth-and-nail to defend himself, if white men ever desire to beat him up or harm him.
+Richard says to himself that, like the black woman just described, he, too, will fight tooth-and-nail to defend himself if white men ever try to beat him up or harm him.
 But Richard also lives in fear of white anger on a daily basis.

-The story of an African-American woman killing whites after her own husband has been killed is a kind of strange and morbid fantasy for Richard, but he never exercises this kind of violence against whites.
-Richard is surly and disobedient in his early jobs, when the owners are white men and women, but he stops at real violence against these parties, knowing that, if he were to fight back, he would be instantly imprisoned or perhaps killed.
+The story of a black woman killing whites after her own husband has been killed is a kind of strange and morbid fantasy for Richard, but he never personally exercises this kind of violence against whites.
+Richard is surly and disobedient in his early jobs, when the owners are white men and women, but he stops at real violence against these parties, knowing that, if he were to fight back, he would be instantly imprisoned or killed.
 Richard instead comes to aim for subtler, more passive forms of resistance.

 Richard’s mother finds a new job as an assistant to a white doctor, and her wages are sufficient to place the two children back in school.
 Richard goes to the first day of class and is asked to write his name on the board, but he freezes in public, as he has done before, and though he knows his name and can write, he is unable to perform this task in front of the room.
 Then, many weeks later, the entire school is dismissed in the middle of the day—the World War is officially over.
 In a crowd in the middle of the street, Richard sees a plane in the sky for the first time, celebrating the end of the conflict.
 For Christmas that year (1918), Richard remembers receiving just one orange, which he saves and eats slowly over the course of Christmas Day.

-The story of the orange is another small, sad, poignant one in the course of the narrative that at the same time hammers home the extent of his racism-enforced poverty.
-Any joy, however small, must be savored by Richard, appreciated until it is all gone.
-Richard must have fruit very infrequently, and therefore the gift of the orange is one that Richard tries to keep with him all throughout Christmas.
-In World War II black soldiers fought alongside whites to preserve the "free world," only to return to a South that did all it could to impinge on those black veterans freedom.
+The story of the orange is another small and poignant one that at the same time hammers home the extent of Richard’s racism-enforced poverty.
+Any joy, however small, must be savored by Richard until it is all gone.
+In World War II black soldiers fought alongside whites to preserve the "free world," only to return to a South that did all it could to restrict those black veterans freedom.